bitlogik/uniblow/README.md

 ### BasicFile device

-The BasicFile device encrypts your private key [with a random salt using libsodium XSalsa20/Poly1305](https://libsodium.gitbook.io/doc/secret-key_cryptography/secretbox#algorithm-details), with a user chosen password, derived into the encryption key with [Argon2id (moderate settings)](https://raw.githubusercontent.com/P-H-C/phc-winner-argon2/master/argon2-specs.pdf).
-One can choose the standard password and a default password will be used.
+The BasicFile device encrypts your private key [with a random salt using libsodium XSalsa20/Poly1305](https://libsodium.gitbook.io/doc/secret-key_cryptography/secretbox#algorithm-details), with an encryption key derived from the user chosen password using [Argon2id (moderate settings)](https://raw.githubusercontent.com/P-H-C/phc-winner-argon2/master/argon2-specs.pdf).
+One can choose to use a default password.
 To do so, just left blank the password prompt input when asked the first time at device setting.
-Without your password, the security of the key is what your hard-drive computer offers for your files.
+Without your personal password, the security of the key is what your hard-drive computer offers for your files.
 If you setup a password but forget it, there would be no way to recover your coins.

 Your key encrypted is stored in JSON and hex in the BasicFileWallet.key in the same folder as Uniblow.
 Hence the name "BasicFile" for this device.